Hot Property

 Living room with air 5 Window

-Wood main front house entrence
+Wood main front house entrance

 browsing real estate listings in other cities is pure escapist fun for most, but the breezy weekend activity changed everything for Austin residents and designers Heather Blue Harkovich and Scott Harkovich, who found themselves scrolling past the same Scottsdale adobe listing week after week.
 Finally, their burgeoning interest got the best of the couple, and they flew out to tour the home located near the base of Pinnacle Peak, snapping it up the same day